A Survey on Deep Learning Techniques for Action Anticipation: Benchmark Protocols and Results

 \subsection{Short-term anticipation}

 Short-term action anticipation can be broadly classified into two types: future action predictions at multiple timestamps and single future action prediction.
 The former frequently employs datasets that incorporate third-person perspectives, such as TVSeries~\cite{geest2016online} and THUMOS14~\cite{thumos2014} (Section~\ref{sec:tvseries_thumos14}), while the latter is typically evaluated using egocentric datasets such as EpicKitchens~\cite{damen2022rescaling} (Section~\ref{sec:ek100}).
+An important distinction between these two evaluation settings lies in the task definition: TVSeries and THUMOS14 allow the prediction of ongoing actions (i.e., actions that have already begun at the time of prediction), whereas EpicKitchens requires the prediction of actions that have not yet started, making it a strictly anticipatory task.